oracle/python-oracledb/doc/src/user_guide/cqn.rst

 .. note::

-    Continuous Query Notification (CQN) is only supported in the python-oracledb Thick mode.
+    Continuous Query Notification (CQN) is only supported in python-oracledb Thick mode.
 See :ref:`enablingthick`.

 CQN notification behavior is widely configurable.
 Choices include specifying what types of SQL should trigger a notification, whether notifications should